dpmkl/heimdall/README.md

 # heimdall - a https reverse proxy #
+This project is WIP, lots of stuff to do for production use, and depending on hyper to move to futures 0.2 ( 1.0 in the long run ).

 Heimdall is a https reverse proxy to act as a single gateway for multiple http sites, requiring only a single https setup.
-It utlizies hyper for http/2 handling and is heavily based on async/await.
+It utlizies hyper for http/2 handling  based on async/await.

 It strips the hop-by-hop headers, adds or extends the 'x-forwarded-for' header with the client ip and returns an unmodified http response from the backend.